 performs in a manner similar to a conducting wire.
 And,

-currents induced in the ground by refraction of a portion of the
+currents induced in the earth by refraction of a portion of the

 reflected-wave component of the ground-wave at the earth-atmosphere interface,

 the surface wave associated with Tesla's apparatus is the result of

 electrical ground currents flowing between two discrete points on the

 the lossy Norton

 excited by a conventional AM radio transmitter it would seem that Tesla's